GeniusVentures/gitbook/technical-information/super-genius-blockchain-technical-details/ipfs-pub-sub.md

 typedef struct _MICROJOB {
-  UUID ipfsBlock;                 // source block data to be processed PROCESSSUBCHUNK chunksToProcess[]; // array of chunks to process unsigned long datalen;          // length of ipfsBlock?
+  UUID ipfsBlock;                 // source block data to be processed PROCESSSUBCHUNK chunksToProcess[]; // array of chunks to process unsigned long datalen;          // length of ipfs Block?
   PUBSUBCHANNEL resultsChannel;   // channel to publish results to } MICROJOB;